intel/intel-inb-manageability/docs/In-Band Manageability Installation Guide Ubuntu.md

 ```

-Note: During Installation you will be prompted whether or not to accept the License.
+❗ During Installation you will be prompted to accept the License.
 You can accept by typing ‘Y’, this will result in installation of the INBM Framework.

-Similarly any of the scripts can be run accordingly.
+Any of the scripts can be run accordingly.
 Once the framework has been installed users would then need to provision INBM with Device Management Cloud related credentials, a phase referred to as “Provisioning”.

 Details of provisioning steps are present in the **User Guide**, depending on the choice of cloud provider service; refer to